 A Ponzi scheme is a type of fraudulent ‘pyramid scheme’ which offers investors large returns during a short period of time.
-These respective investors are paid not from profits, but from new investors investing their money into the scheme which essentially creates a domino effect.
+The investors are paid not from profits, but from new investors investing their money into the scheme which essentially creates a domino effect.
 In the short term, everything goes to plan and nobody loses financially, which builds a reputation and more investors get on board.
 Eventually, there will reach a point where there is no more investment and the scheme collapses, causes everyone in the ‘pyramid’ to lose money.

-It is essential to know that these investors would still be perceived as victims of fraud even if they are not losing money and are instead making a profit.
+It is essential to know that these investors could still be perceived as victims of fraud even if they are not losing money and are instead making a profit.
 If you have been accused of fraud by setting up a Ponzi Scheme, it is in your best interests to seek legal representation to present the facts and clear up any legal discrepancies.

 What sentence could you receive?

 If you have been accused of being affiliated with setting up a Ponzi Scheme, the chances are you work in financial services which means your reputation is everything.
 Regardless of what sentence you receive, the worst punishment will be that your reputation would be tarnished, undoubtedly leading to a long term negative impact on your career.
 The sentences you could receive include: